-These links connect to compilations of useful handouts and explanations that can aid both writers and tutors alike.
+These links connect to compilations of handouts and explanations that can aid writers and tutors alike.
 Have a grammar question?
 Need a brainstorming strategy?
-These pages provide guidelines for writers in any stage of the writing process, and suggest approaches that can help tutors shape a productive writing conversation.
+These pages provide guidelines for writers in any stage of the writing process and suggest approaches that can help tutors shape a productive writing conversation.

-- UNC: The UNC Writing Center site offers a menu of helpful handouts, including general strategies for academic writing, explanations of writing in different disciplines and styles, and tips on common grammar pitfalls.
+- UNC: The UNC Writing Center site offers a menu of helpful handouts, including general strategies for academic writing, guidelines for writing in different disciplines and styles, and tips for avoiding common grammar pitfalls.

-- University of Toronto: This website offers readable instructions on each stage of the writing process – from planning and organizing to style and editing.
+- University of Toronto: This website offers readable instructions for each stage of the writing process – from planning and organizing to styling and editing.

-- Marquette: The Marquette University Writing Center offers expectations for writing in various arts and sciences.
+- Marquette: The Marquette Writing Center offers expectations for writing in various arts and sciences.

-- Brown: The Brown Writing Center provides resources in five areas, including general resources, academic writing guides, non-academic writing links, tools on references, and links to other university’s writing centers.
+- Brown: The Brown Writing Center provides resources in five areas: general resources, academic writing guides, non-academic writing links, tools for references, and links to other universities’ writing centers.

 For in depth online assistance with grammar and punctuation questions, we recommend the Online Writing Lab (OWL) at Purdue.